 1) "DIB AND DAB"

-Your mother spent a lot of time baking those holiday cookies.
+Your mother spent a lot of time cooking that turkey and those holiday cookies.
 Don't upset her by saying "no, thanks".
-Instead of loading up a large plate of all of the different kinds that she made, try choosing a smaller plate and only grabbing one of each.
+Instead of loading up a large plate of all of the different treats that she made, try choosing a smaller plate and only grabbing one of each.
 Place a glass of low-sugar almond (or soy) milk on the side to satisfy your sugar craving and to help keep your stomach feeling full.